OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/button.markdown

 * `outline` Button with an outline but no background.
 * `material` - Used to display a Material Design button on iOS.

-So to display a large button the following code can be used.
+In order to display a large button one can simply write:

 ```
 <Button modifier='large'>A very laaarge button</Button>